phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 13049
+#Total Number of Tweets: 41878
-#Number of Trump Tweets: 11508
+#Number of Clinton Tweets: 13735
-#Number of Cruz Tweets: 5672
+#Number of Trump Tweets: 11869
-#Number of Rubio Tweets: 2339
+#Number of Sanders Tweets: 7458
-#Number of Carson Tweets: 488
+#Number of Cruz Tweets: 5911
-#Total Number of Tweets:
+#Number of Rubio Tweets: 2410
-#Number of Sanders Tweets:
+#Number of Carson Tweets: 495
 #Current Stream Started at Thu Feb 11 22:04:37 MST
 ---
 ---